 - Which rotations did you like the best?

-- Where did you feel you experienced the most personal and professional growth?
+- Where did you feel you experienced the most personal and professional growth and satisfaction?

 - What was the working culture like?